mark-rushakoff/awesome-influxdb/README.md

 * [heka](https://github.com/mozilla-services/heka) - General purpose data collection and processing tool
 * [internet_data_usage](https://github.com/precurse/internet_data_usage) - Python based application to pull data plan usage for different carriers such as Telus and Koodo
 * [jmxtrans](https://github.com/jmxtrans/jmxtrans) - Effectively the missing connector between speaking to a JVM via JMX on one end and whatever logging / monitoring / graphing package that you can dream up on the other end.
+* [Apache JMeter](https://jmeter.apache.org/usermanual/realtime-results.html) - Popular load testing tool, you can get real-time results sent to a backend through the InfluxDBBackendListenerClient which allows you to send metrics (active threads, response time ...) to an InfluxDB Backend using UDP or HTTP protocols
 * [logary](https://github.com/logary/logary) - High performance, multi-target logging, metric and health-check library for mono and .Net
 * [metrics.sh](https://github.com/pstadler/metrics.sh) - Collect and forward metrics using portable shell scripts
 * [OpenHAB](http://www.openhab.org/) - a universal integration platform for all things around home automation